Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-claims.md

 slug: ../../axialunar-claims
 ---

 The AXIALunar network is AXIASolar's experimental, community-focused R&D network.
-If you held the DOT indicator token at the time of the genesis block of AXIALunar, you are entitled to claim an equivalent amount of KSM on the AXIALunar network.
+If you held the SOLAR indicator token at the time of the genesis block of AXIALunar, you are entitled to claim an equivalent amount of LUNAR on the AXIALunar network.

-You can claim KSM by signing a message with the Ethereum account that holds your DOT indicator tokens.
-There is no deadline for claiming KSM.
+You can claim LUNAR by signing a message with the Ethereum account that holds your SOLAR indicator tokens.
+There is no deadline for claiming LUNAR.

 ## Step 1.
 Create a AXIALunar account

-You will need to generate a AXIALunar account to claim KSM.
+You will need to generate a AXIALunar account to claim LUNAR.
 There are a few ways you can create one.

 For most users, we recommend using the
 [AXIASolar{.js} browser extension](https://chrome.google.com/webstore/detail/axiasolar%7Bjs%7D-extension/mopnmbcafieddcagagdcbnhejhlodfdd?hl=en)